AnoukSmet/Casa-Pedra-Nobre/README.md

     ```

 1. Add your Heroku app URL to ALLOWED_HOSTS in your settings.py file
+1. Disable collect static so that Heroku doesn't try to collect static files when you deploy by typing the following command in the terminal
+    ```
+    heroku config:set DISABLE_COLLECTSTATIC=1
+    ```
-1. Go back to HEROKU and click "Deploy".
-Scroll down and click "Enable automatic deployment".
+1. Go back to HEROKU and click "Deploy" in the navigation.
+1. Scroll down to Deployment method and Select Github.
+1. Look for your repository and click connect.
+1. Under automatic deploys, click 'Enable automatic deploys'

 1. Just beneath, click "Deploy branch".
 Heroku will now start building the app.
 When the build is complete, click "view app" to open it.
 1. In order to commit your changes to the branch, use git push to push your changes.